[AUSTIN]

 At the Sound of the Tone

-"I think I killed her, "says a mystery voice on her answer machine, forcing a frightened young architect to seek out an Apache policeman with a who has a troubled history of his own.
+"I think I killed her," says a mystery voice on her answer machine, and a frightened young architect searches for answers.
+Is the caller's messages related to her powerful father, her ex- husband, or something else?
+The answer may lie with an Apache policeman with a who has a troubled history of his own.

 Architect Annabel McCurdy is at the top of her game, until a killer's voice keeps leaving his confession on her answering machine.
 She lives alone after a messy divorce, but her career is blossoming.
 Finally breaking out on her own terms, she is determined to become successful away from the shadow of her influential father.
 The calls are becoming more frequent and more menacing: "I think I killed her."
 "Help me."
 Her early morning jogs in the desert don't relieve her stress any longer.
 Is this related to her ex-husband’s jealousy or her late father’s list of enemies among Arizona's rich and powerful?